miztiik/eks-log-shipping-with-fluentbit/README.md

 1. ## 📒 Conclusion

-   Here we have demonstrated how to use external dns in kubernetes.
-You can use this feature for having friendly user names for resources in our cluster.
+   Here we have demonstrated how to use Fluent Bit for logging containers in kubernetes.
+You can use this feature for Fargate as well or create dashboards with Grafana or Kibana.

 1. ## 🧹 CleanUp